wp-plugins/football-pool/readme.txt

 == Frequently Asked Questions ==

+= Wow, there are a lot of options.
+Do I need to change them? = You can, but it's not necessary.
+With default settings the plugin should be fine.
+You can play around with the options before you start the pool.

 = I installed the plugin, but there are no matches.
 What happened? = Since version 2.0.0 the plugin does not add the matches on install.
 But it does contain an example match schedule as an exported csv file.
-Go to the Matches admin page and do an import of a schedule file (Bulk change match schedule).
+Go to the Matches admin page and do an import of a schedule file ("Bulk change match schedule").

 = Do I need the "Predictions" page? =
 Yes and no. The plugin needs this page to display predictions of users.
 So don't delete it.
 But you can remove it from your menu (WordPress Admin &raquo; Appearance &raquo; Menus).